 I am a mechanical keyboard aficionado.
-I guess this started in the early ’90s when I typed on a Cherry G80-3000 for the first time (it also could have been a G81-3000, I am not sure).
+I guess this started in the late ’90s when I typed on a Cherry G80-3000-LSMDE for the first time.
 The low force required to press a key combined with the tiny click when a keystroke registered created a typing experience that was both easy and precise.
 I have not owned many keyboards that managed to recreate this typing experience (actually none).
 Here is a little account of my decade-long journey across keyboard land.

 Let me answer this question with a little story.